 The Food Authority works with the shellfish industry to close harvest areas when necessary, and re-open them when microbiological testing indicates the estuaries are clean again and the shellfish have had time to purge themselves of all contaminants.

-- Disclaimer: Prior to harvesting shellfish for human consumption, farmers should confirm the status of the relevant harvest area with their local coordinator.
-Due to the unpredictable nature of events leading to harvesting closures, and the fact they may not always occur during business hours, the list may not always reflect the most recent closures and is not intended to be legally binding.
-Subject to the above qualifications, the Food Authority attempts to ensure the current status of harvest areas is updated on a regular basis.
+DISCLAIMER: The NSW Food Authority attempts to ensure this information is updated regularly.
+Due to the unpredictable nature of events leading to harvesting closures, and the fact they may not always occur during business hours, the list may not always reflect the most recent closures and conditions and is not intended to be legally binding.
+Before harvesting shellfish for human consumption, farmers should confirm the status of the Harvest Area.

 The Harvest and Hold Scheme allows shellfish farmers to harvest product in the period between sample collection for a harvest area opening and reporting of sample results by laboratories.